 For Agency employees working an 8-hour or 10-hour shift, the regular workweek shall begin at 00:00 hours on Sunday and conclude the following Saturday at 24:00 hours.
-For employees working the 9-80 shift, each employee's defined workweek will be communicated in a written agreement with the employee, and will be in compliance with FLSA requirements.
+For employees working the 9-80 shift, each employee's defined workweek will be approved in an Alternative Work Schedule Agreement with the employee, and will be in compliance with FLSA requirements.

 Work Schedule - All Agency employees shall have an established standard workday and workweek schedule, with daily starting and ending times.
-Each employee is expected to observe his/her schedule, by being at work at their defined start time, and to stay at work until their defined ending time.
+Each employee is expected to observe their schedule, by being at work at their defined start time, and to stay at work until their defined ending time.